 - Finishing sessions feeling like they could have done even more work

-- No cravings for snacks post sessions and throughout the week
+- No cravings for snacks post sessions, after dinner, and throughout the week

 - Being able to diet without feeling like they have lowered their energy intake